Gen Z Sleep Crisis: Why Young People Aren't Sleeping & How to Fix It

 Practical tools and strategies for circadian rhythm realignment:

-- Gradual Sleep Schedule Shifts: Instead of drastic changes, shift your sleep time 30 minutes earlier every 2-3 days.
-This is less disruptive and more sustainable than sudden changes.
+- Gradual Schedule Shifts: Shift your sleep time 30 minutes earlier every 2-3 days.
+Less disruptive and more sustainable than sudden changes.

-- Dim Lighting in Evenings: Reduce artificial light exposure after sunset.
-Use lower-wattage bulbs, dim your home lights, or use smart lights that gradually dim as evening approaches.
+- Dim Lighting in Evenings: Reduce artificial light after sunset.
+Smart lights that gradually dim as evening approaches work well.

-- Avoid Late Afternoon Naps: Even a 20-minute nap after 3 PM can interfere with nighttime sleep.
-If naps are necessary, keep them to before 3 PM and 20 minutes or less.
+- Avoid Afternoon Naps After 3 PM: Even a 20-minute nap after 3 PM can interfere with nighttime sleep.
+Keep naps before 3 PM and under 20 minutes.

-5. Sleep Hacking Myths: Why the 90-Minute Sleep Cycle Won't Fix Gen Z's Sleep Crisis
+5. Sleep Hacking Myths: Why Quick Fixes Won't Solve Gen Z's Sleep Crisis

-The Science-Backed Approach: Prioritizing Full Sleep Cycles Over Quick Fixes
+The Science-Backed Approach: Full Sleep Over Quick Fixes

-- Prioritize Consistency Over Quantity: Getting 7 hours consistently is better than 9 hours once a week.
-Your brain thrives on routine and predictability.
+- Consistency Over Quantity: 7 hours consistently beats 9 hours once a week.
+Your brain thrives on schedule predictability.

-- Sleep Banking Doesn't Work: Sleeping extra on weekends won't compensate for weekday sleep debt.
-Each night's sleep is essential for next-day cognitive function.
+- Sleep Banking Doesn't Work: Extra weekend sleep won't compensate for weekday sleep debt.
+Each night's sleep is independently essential.

-According to research published in the Sleep Health journal, individuals who prioritize 7-9 hours of consistent sleep show 30-40% improvement in academic performance, mood, and immune function compared to those attempting sleep hacks.
+Research published in the Sleep Health journal found that individuals who prioritise 7-9 hours of consistent sleep show 30-40% improvement in academic performance, mood, and immune function compared to those attempting sleep hacks.

 6. Caffeine and Sleep: How Diet Choices Sabotage Gen Z's Rest